plumvillage/newsletter/src/2024/en/articles/panel--resilience-community-spirituality.md

 The second one is living in harmony with the people around me, beginning with my families and friends, making sure I spend enough time with them.
 I just had a weekend with all my children and grandchildren, celebrating my lovely wife’s 70th birthday.
 Cultivating meaningful, kind, loving, and generous relationships with all the people whom I meet is the second source of happiness and well-being.

-And thirdly, living in harmony with nature, taking enough time to be in nature, in the forest, in the mountains, in the woods or just in a little garden, if that's all we have.
+And thirdly, living in harmony with nature, taking enough time to be in nature, in the forest, in the mountains, in the woods or just in a little garden, if that’s all we have.

 ***Rehena Harilall:*** Hope is something that needs to be cultivated.
 Building my resilience is a sign of hope for me.
 I love dancing.
 I love music.
 So, it gives me great happiness to start the day with a dance and a song that gives me joy for the rest of the day.
 Emotions may come and go, but I can still remember how I started my day.

 I try to be very aware of the intention behind my actions, because if I do an action with a mindset of acting without expecting to get a benefit for me, then I’m in service, because my action already has the spirit of unconditionality that I want to see in the world.
 That gives me active hope and joy.

 When I am feeling despair, I go for a walk in nature.
 Sometimes I just lie on the ground and say, “Oh, just hold me.”
 Feeling the connection with something larger than you are, puts so many things in perspective.
 Life continues, whether I’m here to reap the benefit of what I have done or not.
-In the Zulu tradition, when people die, they say "we kneel" because someone else can climb on our shoulders.
+In the Zulu tradition, when people die, they say “we kneel” because someone else can climb on our shoulders.
 When I transition on, when we all transition on, we’ve laid some foundation for someone else to stand on and continue the work, that gives me hope- there is a continuation.

 {% image "article2024/Done-Resillence, Community, Spituality/IMG_2714_e.jpg" %}